meraki/dashboard-api-go/client/docs/UpdateNetworkSwitchDhcpServerPolicyRequest.md

 ### GetArpInspection

-`func (o *UpdateNetworkSwitchDhcpServerPolicyRequest) GetArpInspection() UpdateNetworkSwitchDhcpServerPolicyRequestArpInspection`
+`func (o *UpdateNetworkSwitchDhcpServerPolicyRequest) GetArpInspection() GetNetworkSwitchDhcpServerPolicy200ResponseArpInspection`

 GetArpInspection returns the ArpInspection field if non-nil, zero value otherwise.

 ### GetArpInspectionOk

-`func (o *UpdateNetworkSwitchDhcpServerPolicyRequest) GetArpInspectionOk() (*UpdateNetworkSwitchDhcpServerPolicyRequestArpInspection, bool)`
+`func (o *UpdateNetworkSwitchDhcpServerPolicyRequest) GetArpInspectionOk() (*GetNetworkSwitchDhcpServerPolicy200ResponseArpInspection, bool)`

 GetArpInspectionOk returns a tuple with the ArpInspection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetArpInspection

-`func (o *UpdateNetworkSwitchDhcpServerPolicyRequest) SetArpInspection(v UpdateNetworkSwitchDhcpServerPolicyRequestArpInspection)`
+`func (o *UpdateNetworkSwitchDhcpServerPolicyRequest) SetArpInspection(v GetNetworkSwitchDhcpServerPolicy200ResponseArpInspection)`

 SetArpInspection sets ArpInspection field to given value.